-Giving What We Can recently released a draft of an evaluation of a political advocacy charity, RESULTS, and their project, 'ACTION', which advocates for greater government spending to tackle tuberculosis (TB).
+Giving What We Can recently released an evaluation of a political advocacy charity, RESULTS, and their project, 'ACTION', which advocates for greater government spending to tackle tuberculosis (TB).
 Research volunteers Nick Beckstead, Rossa O'keeffe-O'donovan, and Gordon Irlam of the Back of the Envelope Guide to Philanthropy, all deserve a great deal of credit for their help with this work.
 We also appreciate the assistance of the folks at RESULTS, in particular Jennifer Maurer, for providing detailed feedback on an earlier version.
 Whether or not RESULTS ultimately beats our current recommended charities, they are working hard to make a difference on crucial issues in global health.

 This is the first time we have released our preliminary research on a topic in this way, and quantifying the good done by political advocacy raised novel challenges for us.
 We not only have to establish whether the advocacy efforts have generated additional spending, but also try to work out what the additional money has ultimately been spent on and whether it is likely to have worked.
 Unlike when we consider the Against Malaria Foundation, we cannot just request the relevant data from the charity delivering the programme.
 Nonetheless, I am excited that we are stepping beyond the more familiar bounds of direct health interventions.
 Many members have requested that we do so, and if we can identify the right campaigns to get behind, political advocacy offers the potential to move large sums towards programmes that really work to help the world's poorest people.